-Many adolescents also use substances because of misinformation.
-Many believe that drugs and alcohol will not negatively affect developing youth, which can be further perpetuated by friends and peers who claim there is little to no risk when using substances (Partnership to End Addiction, 2023).
+Many adolescents may use substances because of misinformation.
+Many believe that drugs and alcohol will not negatively affect developing youth, which can be further perpetuated by friends and peers who claim there is little to no risk when using substances.
 It is important to educate teens on the effects of substance use and how it can disturb growth and development in youth (Partnership to End Addiction, 2023).